SergeBouchut/memo/vim.md

 Combos
 ------
-Just some samples that can be mixed \o/
+Just some samples that can be mixed :wink:

 Description | Shortcuts
 ----------- | ---------